ramirorichmand/Lab12_13.02.23_SpringRESTfulAPI_Spring/README.md

   - `timeOfDay`
 - Refactored the controller to use my POJO instead of a string

-First things first, we can use the [Spring Boot Initializr](https://start.spring.io/) to boot up a project quickly.
+I used [Spring Boot Initializr](https://start.spring.io/) to boot up a project quickly.
 ​
 ### Applications Used
 >